 Manufacturers’ big-ticket decisions continue to be influenced by the availability of bank financing, cash reserves on the balance sheet, and the measure of confidence within the sector to invest in digital technologies.
-A healthy supply of low-cost labor has given some businesses an excuse not to place their bets on long-term profitability through investment, preferring to sweat fixed assets and focus on the short-term profits.
-However, most manufacturers (87%) really do want to invest in new plant and ‘Industry 4.0’ technology to boost productivity.
+A healthy supply of low-cost labour has given some businesses an excuse not to place their bets on long-term profitability through investment, preferring to sweat fixed assets and focus on the short-term profits.
+However, most manufacturers (87%) really do want to invest in new plants and ‘Industry 4.0’ technology to boost productivity.
 Digitisation is, therefore, key to product and process development.
 Given the relatively complex nature of digital transformation projects, traditional financing partners may not be the best choice to support these initiatives.
 Instead, organisations should look to companies that have a broad and deep understanding of not only the technologies themselves, but also the processes involved, and the path to value over time.
 For companies that want to keep their IT investment up and running longer, beyond the scope of the manufacturer support timeline we can help with our IT Support and Maintenance Services.

 5. The sector is facing a skills shortage

 Increasing digitisation, interconnection and automation is often associated with potential job losses – a belief that has led some manufacturers to defer investment in technology to avoid workplace unrest and maintain wider social harmony.
 Nevertheless, competitiveness is still the most effective way to create and keep jobs over the longer term, and more enlightened businesses are acknowledging that automation will not necessarily eliminate jobs but instead redefine them.
 In reality, the rapid adoption of advancing technologies, coupled with an ageing workforce, is contributing to an overall industry shortage of workers with STEM (science, technology, engineering and mathematics) skills.